 By effectively using technology, you can cast your net of potential buyers far and wide.
 You are less limited by geographical restrictions because more and more investors are comfortable with virtual transactions than ever before.

-Networking will allow you to connect with potential buyers who are individual families looking for fixer-uppers, rental property investors, house flippers, and developers who are as interested in the value of the land as they are with the building that sits on it.
+Networking will allow you to connect with potential buyers who are individual families looking for fixer-uppers, rental property investors, house flippers, and developers who are as interested in the value of the land as they are in the building that sits on it.

 Read Also: Cash Buyers - How To Find Real Estate Buyers & Build Your List